-Swimming with Dolphins in Kaikoura – Guide and Honest Review
+Swimming with Dolphins in Kaikoura : Recap & Honest Review

-Kaikoura is a sleepy little town on the east coast of the South Island.
-The town is known for its abundance of unique marine life including whales and dolphins.
+Kaikoura is a sleepy town on New Zealand’s South Island’s east coast.
+The town is known for its abundance of unique marine life, including whales and dolphins.
 The dusky dolphin is a year-round resident here.
-They’re a very inquisitive species making it a great spot for this bucketlist activity.
+They’re a very inquisitive species, making it a great spot for this bucket list activity.

 How to swim with the dolphins in Kaikoura